Justice Dept files a challenge to Alabama transgender law

 “As we will show in this case, DOJ’s assertion that these treatments are ‘medically necessary’ is ideologically-driven disinformation.
 The science and common sense are on Alabama’s side.
 We will win this fight to protect our children,” Marshall said in a statement.

+“LGBTQ have always been a part of our community, but we’re silenced into hiding and beaten down by the Bible Belt,” said Pamela Northington, the mother of a trans teen boy.

+She said that telling kids they have to wait is just adding years to their struggle.
+“The emotional state of the youth in transition is already in a heightened state because of the bullying, and the fear of not being accepted.
+I fear that for some of them, it may become tragic. ”

-Four families with transgender children, two doctors and a member of the clergy filed a lawsuit challenging the Alabama law as an unconstitutional violation of equal protection and free speech rights and an intrusion into parental decisions.
-U.S. District Judge Liles Burke has scheduled a May 5 hearing on a request for a restraining order or preliminary injunction to stop Alabama officials from enforcing the law while the court challenge goes forward.
+U.S. District Judge Liles Burke has scheduled a May 5 hearing on a request to stop Alabama officials from enforcing the law while the court challenge goes forward.

-Sarah Warbelow, legal director for the Human Rights Campaign, a LGBTQ advocacy group, said they are, “encouraged to see the Department of Justice weigh in on this law that so severely interferes in the lives of Alabama families.”
+Sarah Warbelow, legal director for the Human Rights Campaign — an LGBTQ advocacy group — said they are “encouraged to see the Department of Justice weigh in on this law that so severely interferes in the lives of Alabama families.”

-“Parents want to do what’s best for their children, but SB 184 strips some Alabama parents of that ability by imposing criminal penalties for providing critically important and established medical care for their transgender children,” Warbelow said in a statement.

 Alabama is among several states with Republican-controlled legislatures that have advanced bills regarding transgender youth and LGBTQ issues.
 The Alabama law is the furthest reaching and the first to criminalize the treatments.
 Texas Gov. Greg Abbott had ordered the state’s child welfare agency to investigate as abuse reports of gender-confirming care for kids.
 Arkansas also banned gender-affirming medications, but that law has been blocked from taking effect.